“Asynchronous” Working In 2021

 This also aligns with the famous essay from Paul Graham “Maker’s Schedule, Manager’s Schedule” that he wrote in 2009 that touches on the cognitive and productivity expense of a meeting on the calendar (where you can’t do any deep work 30-45 minutes before and takes you 20-30 minutes to get back into flow after a meeting).
 I’ve found that this approach over the last 6 months treats every calendar like a “maker” calendar… and between the small team for Magic Mind or the founders I work with on a daily basis, I’ve realized that I am primarily working with makers that have, well, a lot of things that need to be made.

-I understand this is in contrast to many norms and will seem less than ideal to certain people (even off-putting at times, especially to people new to the concept) — and am fully aware that, indeed, it will be less than ideal for various interactions — but I also value the freedom of an eventless calendar, the productivity and focus afforded each day, and have come to realize that these tools and this approach actually leads to higher quality communication and higher output for everyone involved over time (while “costing” less for everyone involved as well; 2x speed on Loom.com is a game-changer, for example) — And all of that adds up to a very compelling equation to try this out for the calendar year of 2021.
+I understand this is new and will seem less than ideal to some (even off-putting at times, especially to people new to the concept) — and am fully aware that, indeed, it will be less than ideal for various interactions — but I also value the freedom of an eventless calendar, the productivity and focus afforded each day, and have come to realize that these tools and this approach actually leads to higher quality communication and higher output for everyone involved over time (while “costing” less for everyone involved as well; 2x speed on Loom.com is a game-changer, for example) — And all of that adds up to a very compelling equation to try this out for the calendar year of 2021.

 If you’re curious, try it out for your next meeting, sending people a loom video asking them to try out the tool instead of finding time on your calendar, and get your calendar (and sanity) back.
 You can even link to this post and Sahil’s tweet thread to over-communicate why you’re choosing this route.